-One possibility to prevent contamination of the water in the home is to equip the pot for storage with a tap and a lid.
-In the following, it is described how that can be done.
+One possibility to prevent contamination of the water in the home is to equip the not for storage with a tap and a lid.
+In the following, it is described how that file://D:/cd3wddvd/crystal A6/construction/stuff2.htm can be done.